A sandwich panel is a structure made of three layers:

 Polyurethane rigid foam is the core in these kinds of panels.
 A special feature of polyurethanes is their method of production.
-Generally, metering and mixing four or more streams of liquid components containing polyurethane precursors at the processing stage produces polyurethanes.
-Thus the final, high molecular weight polymer is normally manufactured by the manufacture of Sandwich Panel who has a PU sandwich panel production line.
-In the production line of sandwich panel, one section is dedicated to perform this process, called “PU Foaming Machine” or “Metering Machine”.
+Generally, metering and mixing four or more streams of liquid components containing polyurethane precursors at the processing stage produce polyurethanes.
+Thus, the final, high molecular weight polymer is normally manufactured by the manufacture of Sandwich Panel who has a PU sandwich panel production line.
+In the production line of sandwich panel, one section is dedicated to performing this process, called “PU Foaming Machine” or “Metering Machine”.

 Polyurethane has been used as a considerably suitable thermal insulator since 1950.
-Holding very high insulator properties, Polyurethanes result in energy saving and consequently related charges up to %60.
-Since use of fossil fuels gives birth to about %80 of the world’s carbon dioxide (CO2), therefore, use of polyurethane can be a suitable method for reducing energy consumption and, as a result, reduced CO2 gas as one of the most principal causes of global warming.
-Moreover, polyurethane insulator while holding higher efficiency in thermal insulation, it is considered lightweight and cost effective compared to other thermal and cold insulators.
+Holding very high insulator properties, Polyurethanes result in energy-saving and consequently related charges up to %60.
+Since the use of fossil fuels gives birth to about %80 of the world’s carbon dioxide (CO2), therefore, use of polyurethane can be a suitable method for reducing energy consumption and, as a result, reduced CO2 gas as one of the most principal causes of global warming.
+Moreover, polyurethane insulator while holding higher efficiency in thermal insulation, it is considered lightweight and cost-effective compared to other thermal and cold insulators.

-Tests according to DIN 4102-1, Fire behaviour of building materials and building components.
+Tests according to DIN 4102-1, fire behavior of building materials and building components.
 Classification of building materials according to EN 13501-1:

-Class A: non-combustible materials – Test according to DIN EN ISO 1182 (Non-inflammable classes)
+- A Class: non-combustible materials – Test according to DIN EN ISO 1182 (non-inflammable classes)

-Class B: combustible materials (such as textiles, furniture and other interiors)
+- B Class: combustible materials (such as textiles, furniture, and other interiors)

-– Class B3: Easily Flammable (not usable in industrial Buildings
+– B3 Class: Easily Flammable (not usable in Industrial Buildings)

-In most countries, PU of Sandwich panel must pass the classification of B2.
-The purpose of the test according to DIN 4102-1: 1998-05 section 6.1 is the classification of building materials (except floor coverings) on the basis of their fire behaviour.
-The classification of polyurethane foam in polyurethane sandwich panel is determined by the raw material used in the foaming machine when manufacturing rigid PU foam.
+In most countries, the PU of the Sandwich panel must pass the classification of B2.
+The purpose of the test according to DIN 4102-1: 1998-05 section 6.1 is the classification of building materials (except floor coverings) on the basis of their fire behavior.
+The classification of polyurethane foam in a polyurethane sandwich panel is determined by the raw material used in the foaming machine when manufacturing rigid PU foam.

 A sandwich panel with polyurethane typically consists of two sheets.
-The sheets could be PPGI (pre-painted galvanised iron, also known as pre-coated steel, coil coated steel, colour coated steel coated by a hot dip zinc substrate), PPGL (pre-painted Galvalume iron, coated by a hot dip zinc substrate), Aluminium sheets and paper foils.
-The sheets are formed or in other words grooved as required by roll forming machine.
+The sheets could be PPGI (pre-painted galvanized iron, also known as pre-coated steel, coil coated steel, color coated steel coated by a hot dip zinc substrate), PPGL (pre-painted Galvalume iron, coated by a hot dip zinc substrate), Aluminum sheets, and paper foils.
+The sheets are formed or in other words grooved as required by The Roll Forming Machine.

 There are two production lines for manufacturing PU sandwich panels:

-Manufacturing sandwich panel methods are mentioned above whereby machineries for manufacturing sandwich panels have significant differences.
+Manufacturing sandwich panel methods are mentioned above whereby machinery for manufacturing sandwich panels has significant differences.

-In continuous PU Sandwich Panel Line, the speed of production is almost 10 times more than discontinuous PU Sandwich Panel Line.
+In the continuous PU Sandwich Panel Line, the speed of production is almost 10 times more than the discontinuous PU Sandwich Panel Line.
 Furthermore, manpower required would be significantly reduced when using continuous PU Sandwich Panel machinery.
-In the Continuous Sandwich Panel Line Rock wool sandwich panel can also be manufactured by extending the equipments.
+In the Continuous Sandwich Panel, Line Rock wool sandwich panel can also be manufactured by extending the equipment.